Ascalon: Fatimid–Crusader hostilities (1101–1153)

-After the Fatimid defeat in 1105, they no longer posed immediate threat to the Crusaders.
-And yet, Ascalon was deemed impregnable, and its proximities to Egyptian ports made it a primary concern for their Crusader army, as it continued to serve from time to time as base for small-scale incursions.
-In 1124 Tyre fell to the Crusaders, making Ascalon the last Fatimid stronghold on the Levantine coast.
-Baldwin II of Jerusalem led an attack against Ascalon in 1125, that repelled by the Muslims, who continued their incursions.
+Trade between the city and Cairo continued seemingly uninterrupted.
+The list of goods procured by al-Ma'mun al-Bata'ihi, the Fatimid vizier (1122-1126), included textiles of all kinds, heavily worked and plain such as 'Attabi cloth, siglaton, damask, Aleppo silk, and raw and fulled leather, in addition to olive oil and sumac (Rhus coriara), a plant native to Palestine used to flavor many dishes, but also in this case, for tanning leather.

 In 1134, the Crusader count of Jaffa, Hugh II, rebelled against King Fulk, who accused him of conspiring against his realm, and of intimate relations with his wife.
 Hugh II rode to Ascalon to seek help, and the Muslim troops were happy to contribute to the internal feud among the Crusader.
 Troops left Ascalon to Jaffa and raided the Sharon plain, until Fulk's forces repelled them.
 Later.
 A year later, Fatimid vizier Ridwan ibn Walakhshi was appointed governor of Ascalon and the western Nile Delta.
 Ridwan found refuge in Ascalon during his conflict with Bahram al-Armani in 1138–9.

 In the time of Fulk, three fortresses were erected around the city, in order to address the threats it imposed on Jerusalem: Beth Gibelin (1135–6), Ibelin (1140) and Blanchgard (1142).
 The failure of the Second Crusade and the rise of the Zengid dynasty in Syria motivated Baldwin III of Jerusalem in 1150 to begin preparations to capture Ascalon once and for all.
 He fortified Gaza, which concerned the Fatimids in Egypt, who requested a pre-emptive strike by the Zengids from the north.
 These refused, but sent Zengid prince Usama ibn Munqidh, who stayed there for four months and helped reinforce Ascalon's fortifications.